 The 4-meter Victor Blanco Telescope at Cerro Tololo Inter-American Observatory, Chile (left) and the 4-meter Mayall Telescope at Kitt Peak National Observatory, Arizona (right).
 Image credit: NOAO/NSF/AURA

-The creation of NSF’s National Optical Astronomy Observatory in 1984 consolidated under a single Director all of the ground-based observatories then managed by the Association of Universities for Research in Astronomy (AURA), including Kitt Peak National Observatory (KPNO, whose lease with the Tohono O’odham Nation was signed in 1958) and Cerro Tololo Inter-American Observatory (CTIO, whose site was selected 1962).
+The creation of NSF’s National Optical Astronomy Observatory (NOAO in 1984 consolidated under a single Director all of the ground-based observatories then managed by the Association of Universities for Research in Astronomy (AURA), including Kitt Peak National Observatory (KPNO, whose lease with the Tohono O’odham Nation was signed in 1958) and Cerro Tololo Inter-American Observatory (CTIO, whose site was selected 1962).

-Over its 35-year history as the US national research and development center for ground-based optical and infrared astronomy, NOAO’s mission has been to develop world-class research capabilities for use by the professional astronomy community to conduct frontier science investigations.
+Over its 35-year history as the US national research and development center for ground-based optical and infrared astronomy, NOAO’s mission was to develop world-class research capabilities for use by the professional astronomy community to conduct frontier science investigations.
 Research carried out with NOAO’s facilities has led to major scientific discoveries and explorations including:

 - Flat rotation curves of galaxies and the existence of dark matter (1970s);